NaifahCs/4Servo-Arduino-/README.md

     All GND to GND

 # Code Behavior
-    1. All servos sweep back and forth for 2 seconds.
+    1. All servos sweep back and forth for 2 seconds
-    2. All servos are set to hold at 90 degrees permanently.
+    2. All servos are set to hold at 90 degrees permanently

 # Walking Motion Algorithm
     1. Start by setting all servos to a neutral position at 90 degrees